Vertebrate fauna of SE Asia

 Species write-ups try to include wide-angle images of a range of habitats, to give the reader a 'sense of place'.

-For those unfamiliar with the region, 'Southeast Asia' includes 11 nations that lie between China to the north and Australia to the south (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, Vietnam).
-One other nation state completes the geography of this most varied of regions, namely Papua New Guinea.
+In this niche website 'Southeast Asia' includes 11 nations that lie between China to the north and Australia to the south i.e. Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam.
+The nation state of Papua New Guinea is included here too.

 Nick Baker